On the affine invariant of simple hypersemitoric systems: Affine invariant in the presence of a line of curled tori

 The bifurcation diagram of the system together with its joint spectrum for $\hbar=0.05$ is shown in Figure \ref{f.bifurcationdiagrammicroflap}.
 The quantization of this system is analogous to what is done in Appendix \ref{s.quantizationcurledtori}.
 The system exhibits a so called generalized flap, see Figure \ref{f.microflapzoom}.

-Notice that the set of regular values on the background system is simply connected.
-Therefore we can compute the classical actions on the background of the system without introducing any choice of cut, analogous to Lemma \ref{l.curledtori}.
-Furthermore, we can compute the classical actions in the flappy part of the flap.
+Notice that the set of regular values on the background of the system is simply connected.
+Therefore, we can compute the classical actions on the background of the system without introducing any choice of cut, analogous to Lemma \ref{l.curledtori}.
+Furthermore, we can compute the classical actions on the generalized flap.
 Using an analogous method to the one in Appendix \ref{s.actioncurledtori} we obtain Figure \ref{f.gridmicroflap}.

-\begin{proposition} Let $(M,\omega,F=(J,H))$ be a system exhibiting a line of curled tori.
+Furthermore, for a system exhibiting a line of curled tori we can apply the previous ideas and obtain the following: \begin{proposition} Let $(M,\omega,F=(J,H))$ be a system exhibiting a line of curled tori.
 Let $C_0$ denote the set of critical values of rank $0$ of the system.
 If $F(M)\backslash C_0$ is simply connected then by making a suitable choice of action coordinates one can associate an affine invariant with the system.
-Furthermore, no choice of cuts is needed. \end{proposition} \begin{proof} Analogous to the first paragraph of the proof of Lemma \ref{l.curledtori}. \end{proof}
+Furthermore, no choice of cuts is necessary. \end{proposition} \begin{proof} Analogous to the first paragraph of the proof of Lemma \ref{l.curledtori}. \end{proof}